emanuelenencioni/CrossModalityFramework/README.md

     - Use `_` to separate words in argument names (e.g., `--batch_size`).
     - Use `-` to specify a key within a sub-dictionary (e.g., `--logger-name`, where `name` is a key inside the `logger` sub-dictionary in the config).
     - To monitor the process, the framework is fully integrated with wandb.
+    - Use the `DEBUG` environment variable to monitor the internal processes.
+Higher values (>=1) will increase the verbosity of the output, Most used are:
+        - `DEBUG=1`: Provides basic information such as real-time loss for each batch and setup details.
+        - `DEBUG=3`: e.g. saves and allows inspection of ground truth bounding box images (just one, >4 for all of them).

 6. **Evaluating the Model:**
     - Run the evaluation script: